Dr Selin Nugent

 Role

-Selin is an anthropologist specialising in social data science, digital heritage, and human cooperation, employing computational, statistical, and field-based methods.
+Selin is an anthropologist and data scientist specialising in digital heritage, data ethics, and human cultural evolution, employing computational, statistical, and field-based methods.
 After completing her PhD in Anthropology from The Ohio State University, she held positions at New York University’s Institute for Study of the Ancient World and the Institute for Social Cohesion at the University of Oxford.
-She directs social science-related research and knowledge exchange initiatives at the Institute for Ethical AI.
+She is Assistant Director of the Centre for AI, Culture & Society (CAICS) in the School of Engineering, Computing, and Mathematics where she leads research on the social impact of AI and digital technologies, with particular focus on cultural heritage.
 She also serves as a Network Lead for the Artificial Intelligence and Data Analysis Network.

 Selin's research focuses on two interconnected research streams.
-The first stream is a cross-cultural study reconstructing prehistoric nomadic cooperation networks in Western Asia (South Caucasus and Southern Arabia), cross-pollinating evidence from computational / statistical modelling and field-based methods.
-The second stream focuses on evaluating the opportunities and challenges of advanced data technologies in the heritage sector, particularly with the goal of developing responsible innovation governance strategies that monitor and mitigate social impacts.
+The first stream cross-pollinates evidence from computational modelling and field-based methods to reconstruct prehistoric nomadic cooperation networks in Western Asia (South Caucasus and Southern Arabia).
+The second stream focuses on evaluating the opportunities and challenges of advanced data technologies in the heritage sector, particularly with the goal of integrating participatory engagement in digital heritage and developing responsible innovation governance strategies that monitor and mitigate social impacts.

-Her current field research takes place at the Şərur Valley in Azerbaijan and at the Bat UNESCO World Heritage Site in Oman.
+Her current field research takes place at the Şərur Valley in Azerbaijan and at the UNESCO World Heritage Site of Bat, Al-Khutum, and Al-Ayn in Oman.
 Previous projects include designing the RESISTIRÉ app for monitoring post-pandemic gender inequalities in Europe, a Disability and AI advocacy campaign to raise awareness of disability inclusion related to AI technologies in the workplace, and advising on human-centred Artificial Intelligence systems for employers through the World Economic Forum.
 As part of her wider interest in making spaces more impactful and accessible for communities, Selin also serves on the Board for Makespace Oxford.

 Research